Borne government

-The Borne government is the forty-third government of the French Fifth Republic, formed on 16 May 2022 and headed by Élisabeth Borne as Prime Minister under the presidency of Emmanuel Macron.
+The Borne government (French: gouvernement Borne) was the forty-third government of the French Fifth Republic, formed on 16 May 2022 and headed by Élisabeth Borne as Prime Minister under President Emmanuel Macron.
+It served as a caretaker government in early January 2024, before Gabriel Attal was appointed prime minister by Macron.

-The government has survived multiple votes of no confidence: one in July 2022, three in October 2022 in response to the use of Article 49.3 by the government to pass a social security bill, and two in March 2023 again in response of the use of Article 49.3 to pass a pension reform bill.
+Despite its minority status as a result of the June 2022 legislative election, the Borne government had survived multiple votes of no confidence in the National Assembly: one in July 2022 after Macron's refusal to accept the government's resignation, three in October 2022 in response to the use of constitutional article 49.3 by the government to pass a social security bill, and two in March 2023, again in response of the use of article 49.3 to pass a pension reform bill.
+All of them were thanks to the abstentions of MPs from The Republicans.

-Context
+The Borne government was reshuffled twice, first in July 2022, second in July 2023.

+It was the first French government not to formally resign after a legislative election since Georges Clemenceau's second ministry in 1919.

+Amid a major political crisis, the government was dissolved following Borne's resignation in January 2024 and was succeeded by the Attal government.

+History

 Formation

-On 16 May 2022, Jean Castex tendered the resignation of his government to the President of the Republic.
+On 16 May 2022, more than three weeks after the presidential election and 9 days after the second inauguration of Emmanuel Macron, Jean Castex tendered the resignation of his government to the President of the Republic.
 The same day, the Élysée Palace informed the press that Élisabeth Borne, incumbent Minister of Labour, Employment and Economic Inclusion, would replace him and form a new government, the fourth since the election of Macron.

+Elisabeth Borne became the second female Prime minister of France, after Edith Cresson between 1991 and 1992.